-I’ve just finished reading Cross My Palm, a fascinating novel set in 1860s London that tells the tale of a fortune-telling gypsy named Rose, who offers her services among ladies in high society and with two of them, sees a terrible fate awaits.
+I’ve just finished reading Cross My Palm, a fascinating novel set in 1860s London that tells the tale of a fortune-telling gipsy named Rose, who offers her services to ladies in high society and with two of them, sees a terrible fate awaits.

 The author of Cross My Palm is Sara Stockbridge, known to all in the fashion industry as the 80s supermodel and muse to Dame Vivienne Westwood.
 She’s appeared in many editorials and has most famously been photographed by the doyen of British fashion photography Nick Knight for the cover of i-D.

-Sara struck me as a very strong, independent woman who also happens to be so very down to earth.
-I call her a Chameleon, because she has an incredible ability to transform and I don’t mean with regard to physical appearance but her ability to transform from a model, to an actress, an incredible writer and a passionate musician.
+Sara struck me as a very strong, independent woman who also happens to be so very down-to-earth.
+I call her a Chameleon because she has an incredible ability to transform and I don’t mean with regard to physical appearance but her ability to transform from a model, to an actress, an incredible writer and a passionate musician.

 For that reason and so much more, Sara is one of my idols and I feel very privileged, that she agreed to an interview, answering all the questions that I always wanted to ask her.
 Sara is also perhaps the ultimate muse and this is why she gets pride of place as my first blog interviewee.

 The Muse and Beyond: A Q&A with Sara Stockbridge

 _ _ _ _ _